tmehta23/jumpcloudChallenge/README.md

 ***Directions - To create executable***

+Clone this repo onto your machine.
 Cd to source/ directory from the jumpcloudChallenge directory.
 This directory includes all source code for the Jumpcloud coding challenge.

 To compile, from source directory, run command:
 -go build -o <desired_name_for_exe> *